scaidermern/audria/README.md

 *audria* can be used to monitor a single process, a group of processes or all currently running processes.
 Furthermore it is possible to specify a command to execute in order to watch a process directly from startup.
 In contrast to some other tools, *audria* is designed to run in batch mode at very short intervals.
-This allows very detailed inspections of the ressource usage of a process.
+This allows very detailed inspections of the resource usage of a process.

 # Usage